Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 One of the main advantages of cascading classifiers is their ability to achieve high detection rates with low false positive rates.
-This is accomplished by employing a number of classifiers, each of which is trained to quickly reject negative samples.
+This is accomplished by employing several classifiers, each of which is trained to quickly reject negative samples.
 As a result, there are fewer false positives because the algorithm can swiftly reject pictures that don\'t include the object of interest.
 (Bąk, 2023)

 When used in object detection tasks like face detection, cascading classifiers have been shown to be highly accurate and effective.
-(Bąk, 2023) Several pre-trained cascading classifiers, including the well-known Haar cascades for face detection, are available in OpenCV for object detection.

-### Haar-like feature
+(Bąk, 2023).

+### Classifier Background (Haar-like features)

+Classifiers are based upon Haar wavelets theory using Haar-like features, which are extracted from images using rectangular filters and then fed into a classifier to learn to distinguish between different classes based on the extracted features.

 An image feature type used in computer vision for object detection is called a Haar-like feature.
 They have the name of the Haar wavelet,